chacehoo/maomao_web/content/authors/ConnorAucremanne/_index.md

     - course: MSc in Built Environment, Environmental Design and Engineering
       institution: University College London, UK
       year: 2023
-    - course: BS Sustainability and the Built Environment
+    - course: BSc in Sustainability and the Built Environment
       institution: University of Florida, USA
       year: 2021